16 website metrics to track for growth

 How to Improve Revenue Attribution

 Attribution reports help show which pages and channels drive the most conversions.
-This can help you optimize your budget and efforts.
+I use this metric to help optimize marketing spend and individual channel efforts.

-This post includes formulas that can help you calculate web traffic to increase revenue.
+Check out our post that includes formulas that can help you calculate web traffic to increase revenue.

 16. Event Tracking